erikbern/ann-benchmarks/README.md

 2. Run `python plot.py` or `python create_website.py` to plot results.
 3. Run `python data_export.py --out res.csv` to export all results into a csv file for additional post-processing.

-You can customize the algorithms and datasets if you want to:
+You can customize the algorithms and datasets:

 * Check that `ann_benchmarks/algorithms/{YOUR_IMPLEMENTATION}/config.yml` contains the parameter settings that you want to test
 * To run experiments on SIFT, invoke `python run.py --dataset glove-100-angular`.
 See `python run.py --help` for more information on possible settings.
 Note that experiments can take a long time.